How could Hurricane Helene affect the election in North Carolina?

 Businesses in Chimney Rock Village, N.C., are seen in a debris field Oct.
 2 in the aftermath of Hurricane Helene.

-When Hurricane Helene began to form in the Gulf of Mexico late last month, few were prepared for the extreme devastation that would ensue — including how infrastructure damage would impact voting logistics ahead of Election Day.
+When Hurricane Helene began to form in the Gulf of Mexico late last month, few were prepared for the extreme devastation that would ensue — including how infrastructure damage would impact voting ahead of 2024 Election Day.

 Any change in voter turnout in the affected regions may have an impact on the presidential race, which is currently polling near even in the swing state.
 As of Wednesday, the 538 polling average shows Republican presidential nominee Donald Trump leading Democratic presidential nominee Kamala Harris by one point in North Carolina, holding one of the closest margins of any state.